Typhoon Wayne (1986): Preparations

 In Hong Kong, the Stand By Signal 1 was hoisted at 11:30 a.m. on August 19.
 As Wayne approached, the Strong Wind Signal 3 was raised at 11:00 a.m. on August 20.
 During its first approach, the Northeast Gale/Storm Signal 8 was issued at 10 p.m. on August 20.
 As winds relaxed, the Strong Wind Signal 3 replaced the Storm Signal 8 at 2 a.m. on August 21, with all signals lowered by 5 a.m. on August 21.
 During Wayne's second approach, the Stand By Signal 1 was raised at 11:45 a.m. on August 25.
 Signals were again lowered once Wayne moved farther away at 2:35 p.m. on August 26.
 During Wayne's third approach, the Stand By Signal 1 was hoisted at 1:30 a.m. on September 4.
 As Wayne continued its approach, the Strong Wind Signal 3 was raised at 3 p.m. the same day.
 Once Wayne moved away to the west of the area, signals were lowered for their final time at 2:10 p.m. on September 5.

+At the same time, President Corazon Aquino declared a state of calamity over Northern Luzon.

 Impact

 During its passage of Taiwan, 63 died, 12,000 houses collapsed, and a thousand fishing vessels were wrecked.
 Total damage to the island reached US$360 million (1986 dollars).
 As a result of its consistent variance in track and drifting track, Wayne brought torrential rains through its path to the Philippines, Taiwan, southeastern China, Hainan Island, and Vietnam.
 In Hong Kong, winds gusted to 78 kn at Tate's Cairn.
 During its various passages of Hong Kong, a total of 295 mm of rainfall accumulated at Sai Kung.
 A total of 523.5 mm of rainfall was recorded at Clark Air Force Base in the Philippines.
 Thirty-six perished in the Philippines.
-While the storm itself didn't bring a large amount of rainfall to Vietnam, the damage inflicted was mainly a result of the powerful winds.
-The typhoon caused a considerable loss of life in Vietnam, with reported fatalities ranging from 408 to nearly 450 people, depending on the source.
-A total of 490 fatalities, tens of thousands left homeless, and US$399 million (1986 dollars) in damage can be attributed to Typhoon Wayne.
-Despite its impact on the region and longevity, the name Wayne was not retired from the western Pacific naming list, being used again in 1989.
-At the same time, President Corazon Aquino declared a state of calamity over Northern Luzon.
+While the storm itself did not bring significant rainfall to Vietnam, the damage inflicted was mainly a result of the powerful winds.
+The typhoon caused considerable loss of life in Vietnam, with reported fatalities ranging from 408 to nearly 450 people, varying between sources.
+In total, Typhoon Wayne caused 490 fatalities, left tens of thousands homeless, and caused US$399 million (1986 dollars) in damage.
+Despite its severe impact, the name Wayne was not retired from the western Pacific naming list and was used again in 1989.